Welcome to

 My Account Online Customer Portal

-Enova’s My Account customer portals is your one-stop shop for everything you need to know about your account.
+My account is your one-stop shop for everything you need to know about your account

 Through My Account, you can monitor your hourly, daily, weekly, and monthly electricity consumption.
-You can also see your current invoices, as well as previous invoices, your payment history and other important account information.
+You can also see the most current electricity rates, select the electricity pricing plan that best fits your lifestyle, and view current and past invoices as well as your payment history,

 Learn more about the benefits of My Account and sign up today by clicking below: